IU School of Medicine

 - Historic neighborhoods with surrounding cultural districts and low cost of living

-- "Best Places to Live in America" according to Money in 2017 included Fishers, IN at number one, Carmel at number 16, Avon at number 17 and Greenwood at number 22.
+- "Best Places to Live in America" according to Money in 2017 included Fishers, IN at number one, Carmel at number 16 and Greenwood at number 22.

 - Collegiate and professional sports, golfing, boating and unique parks